crxig-rxberts/shared-infra/README.md

 ## Configuration

+Terraform and AWS CLI are required.

-To configure the services and deploy locally, you need to set up AWS credentials.
+To deploy the services, you need to set up AWS credentials.
 Create a `.aws/credentials` file in your user's root directory with the following format:

 ```plaintext
 [default]